Education

 Book Store

-The Book Store stocks books, CDs, icons, tapes, pamphlets, greeting cards, periodicals, and other items which may be helpful to our parishioners and others interested in the Orthodox faith.
+The Book Store stocks books, CDs, icons, tapes, pamphlets, greeting cards, periodicals, and other items which may be helpful to our parishioners and others interested in the Orthodox Faith.
 Along with the items stocked in the bookstore, the bookstore is able to special order items upon request of a parishioner.
 The bookstore carries materials for adults and children.

 Some of the profits from the book store are used to support programs for those in need.

-Sunday School
+Church School

 Greek School